dotnet/AspNetCore.Docs/aspnetcore/blazor/components/rendering.md

 ## `StateHasChanged`

-Calling <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> allows you to enqueue a render to occur when the app's main thread is free.
+Calling <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> allows you to enqueue a rerender to occur when the app's main thread is free.

-Components are enqueued for rendering, and they aren't enqueued again if there's already a pending render.
+Components are enqueued for rendering, and they aren't enqueued again if there's already a pending rerender.
 If a component calls <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> five times in a row in a loop, the component only renders once.
-This behavior is encoded in <xref:Microsoft.AspNetCore.Components.ComponentBase>, which checks first if it has enqueued a render before queuing an additional one.
+This behavior is encoded in <xref:Microsoft.AspNetCore.Components.ComponentBase>, which checks first if it has queued a rerender before enqueuing an additional one.

 A component can render multiple times during the same cycle.
 Rendering multiple times isn't rare, for example, when a component has children that interact with each other: